gsudre/lab_notes/baseline_prediction/compiling_results.md

 done
 ```

-RUNNING NEW DTI ON FULL DATA AND SUBGROUPS!

 Results too good to be true? getting very close to 100% accuracy for subgroups, but that's
 true even when using leaderboard scoring, and forced 5-fold CV... look at
 uni01.R for tests...
 Also, nice that loading saved models bring up the